banerjixplores/climacrop_health/README.md

 - **Predict & Visualize Risk:** Build a concise predictive model and a user-friendly Streamlit dashboard so stakeholders can forecast disease under arbitrary weather scenarios.
 - **Ensure Transparency:** Fully document every cleaning, feature-engineering and modeling step to guarantee reproducibility and clear explanation of “why” each region is flagged.

+## Analytics & AI for Ecological and Agricultural Challenges

+Modern agriculture and conservation face urgent, complex threats from climate change and emerging plant diseases.
+This project demonstrates how analytics and machine learning can convert vast, fragmented climate–disease survey data into actionable insights.
+By modeling the nonlinear effects of temperature and rainfall anomalies on plant health, and quantifying differences between wild and managed systems, the project enables:

+- **Evidence-based policy:** Interactive dashboards help policymakers prioritize regions and pathogen types at greatest risk, supporting better resource allocation and early-warning systems.
+- **Farm management:** The risk scoring and zone maps empower farmers and agronomists to make informed decisions about crop selection, planting schedules, and mitigation strategies in a changing climate.
+- **Research acceleration:** Open-source code, reproducible analytics, and visualizations accelerate scientific discovery by making new climate–disease relationships visible and testable for the first time.

+The use of AI (e.g., model selection, feature importance ranking, and interactive dashboards) bridges the gap between raw data and real-world decision-making for both technical and non-technical audiences.

 ## Business Requirements